bpucker/Boas_Pucker/README.md

 ### Synthetic Biology (iGEM)
 iGEM is the largest competition for synthetic biology.
 Student teams from all over the world participate and present their synthetic biology projects at the annual Giant Jamboree.
-I participated in the teams [iGEM Bielefeld-CeBiTec](https://www.igem-bielefeld.de/) and [iGEM TU Braunschweig](https://www.tu-braunschweig.de/en/ifp/pbb/synbio) in multiple years:
+I participated in the teams [iGEM Bielefeld-CeBiTec](https://www.igem-bielefeld.de/) and iGEM TU Braunschweig in multiple years.
+Now, we are offering students at Uni Bonn the opportunity to participate:
 + [2014](http://2014.igem.org/Team:Bielefeld-CeBiTec) (team member)
 + [2016](http://2016.igem.org/Team:Bielefeld-CeBiTec) (supervision)
 + [2017](http://2017.igem.org/Team:Bielefeld-CeBiTec) (supervision)